scottchiesa/UKB_RAP_Getting_Started/README.md

 `unset DX_WORKSPACE_ID`
 `dx cd $DX_PROJECT_CONTEXT_ID:`

-Your virtual workstation should now be ready to use.
+Your virtual workstation should now be ready to use!

+**Important: As long as you are connected to a Cloud Workstation you are being charged money, so remember to always terminate the session once you're done!
+This can be done with the following command**

+`dx terminate $DX_JOB_ID`

 ## Creating a Data Dictionary and Extracting the Data Required for your Analysis

 The RAP contains two types of data, tabular (i.e. a big spreadsheet with lots of variables that have been collected over the years like age, sex, BMI, etc), and bulk (i.e. genetic data, raw scans from MRIs, etc).

-One of the first things you might want to do once inside the RAP is create a data dictionary that lists every tabular variable that your project contains.
+One of the first things you'll likely want to do once inside the RAP is create a data dictionary that lists every tabular variable that your project contains.
 You can then use this to identify the variable names you need to extract for your analysis in R/Stata/etc. For many people, this will be the only UK Biobank data they ever use.

-First, make sure you are in your home directory (dx pwd to check) and then make a new folder to store your data in using the command
+First, make sure you are logged into your Cloud Workstation as described above and then make a new folder within your virtual environment to store your data using the command

-`dx mkdir Tabular_Data`
+`mkdir Tabular_Data`

 Now go into this folder using

-`dx cd ./Tabular_Data`

-Note the ./ which tells the RAP to go from your current RAP working directory which should be home to the new folder you just made.
+`cd Tabular_Data/`

 Now you need to create your data dictionary.
 This step only needs to be carried out once and then the necessary files will be available to use for data extraction from that point on.
 There are two bits of information you need here, your project ID and your record ID.
-You can find your project ID by typing
+You can find your project ID (which will look like project-XXXXXXXXXXXXXX) by typing

 `dx find projects`

-and your record ID by typing
+and your record ID (which will look like record-XXXXXXXXXXXXXX) by typing

-`dx ls -la`
+`dx ls -l`

-and looking for something that looks like
+You want the one after the .dataset file which will look something like

 `closed  2025-10-29 23:45:30           app71702_20251029213934.dataset (record-XXXXXXXXXXXXXXXXX)`